swbrock/startup/README.md

 Simon-DB:
 Mongo DB uses a flexible document data model that maps naturally to JavaScript objects, making it easy to work with data in both languages.
 Additionally, MongoDB has a built-in driver for JavaScript, allowing developers to interact with the database directly from their JavaScript code without the need for a separate ORM or middleware.

+Simon-Login:
+It is cool to see how a web application implements user authentication and authorization using secure cookies and service endpoints.
+When a user logs in, logs out, or creates credentials, the service endpoints are called.
+The application uses a secure cookie to store the authorization token, and when a secure request is made, the cookie is checked.
+The service endpoints interact with the database to store and retrieve user credentials and update the authorization cookie.
+The secureApiRouter middleware function verifies the authorization cookie's validity before passing the request to endpoints that require authorization, making it easy to create secure endpoints.
+This concept highlights the importance of security configurations such as secure, httpOnly, and sameSite in setting the authorization cookie to protect it from attacks.

 URL: http://3.12.97.31/
 ssh -i ~/Downloads/production.pem ubuntu@3.12.97.31